-Applicant information is subject to the Privacy Act of 1974, "[p]ersonal information may be used only by authorized persons in the conduct of official business".
+Applicant information is subject to the Federal Privacy Act of 1974, thus, "[p]ersonal information may be used only by authorized persons in the conduct of official business".
 The use of information will be limited to ensuring compliance with program requirements, HUD and federal regulations; reducing errors and mitigating fraud and abuse; and the disclosure of this information will only be to those for whom the Applicant has provided written consent to do so.
-Consent must be obtained from the involved parties when disclosing confidential or sensitive information concerning a PRDOH CDGB-DR program participant, employee, or contractor.
+Consent should be obtained from the involved parties when disclosing confidential or sensitive information concerning a PRDOH CDGB-DR program participant, employee, or contractor.
 The Consent form discloses the details to be shared and be signed and dated by the affected party.
 Certain CDBG-DR programs provide for Applicants to designate a third party to obtain information on their Program application.
 This third party is known as a Communication Designee.
 The Communication Designee serves as a point of contact for the Applicant and is not a Power of Attorney.
-They may obtain information from and provide information to the Program on behalf of the
+They may obtain information from and provide information to the Program on behalf of the Applicant; they may not, however, sign any document or enter into any agreement unless they have been vested with a Power of Attorney.